Modes and their precise meaning

 time.

-There are some properties traditionally associated with
+There are some properties traditionally expressed with

 modes that do not refer to the state of computation at